TheBeachLab/myComputing/README.md

 Install the open source driver `xf86-video-ati`.
 Install also `radeon-profile-git` AUR package which installs a qt application `radeon-profile` to display info about a Radeon card.

-So far it shows no card.
+If I insert the expresscard after booting, `radeon-profile` shows no card.
 I suspect the Kernel module is not loaded.

+If I reboot with the expresscard inserted then the radeon kernel module loads and the screen goes to the radeon HDMI, leaving the laptop screen black. `startx` fails: XF86enableIOPorts operation not permitted.
+KMS Kernel modesetting enabled

 ### Trackpad tips